-Compound offers strategic (global asset allocation) and active investment portfolios.
+Compound manages customized separate accounts at TD Ameritrade.
+We advise on strategic (global asset allocation) and active investment portfolios.

 Our strategic portfolios seek long-term capital appreciation utilizing ETFs for their tax efficiency, liquidity, and lower costs.
 Since we can’t predict the future, we diversify to increase the probability of successful outcomes.

-Our active strategies are designed to manage risk, serve as a diversifier to your strategic allocation, or enhance long-term returns.
-Our active strategies include:
+Our active strategies are designed to manage risk, serve as a diversifier to your strategic allocation, or attempt to enhance long-term returns.

-To learn more, see the FAQ below or e-mail us at email@example.com.
+To learn more, see the FAQ below or e-mail us at firstname.lastname@example.org to set up an introductory call.
 We’re here to help.

 1) What is your minimum investment?